Wrapped gBera (WGBERA) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Wrapped gBera Historical Price

-According to the latest data gathered on Wrapped gBera live price page, the current price of Wrapped gBera is 3.58USD.
-The circulating supply of Wrapped gBera(WGBERA) is 3.89M WGBERA , giving it a market capitalization of $13.91M.
+According to the latest data gathered on Wrapped gBera live price page, the current price of Wrapped gBera is 3.26USD.
+The circulating supply of Wrapped gBera(WGBERA) is 3.99M WGBERA , giving it a market capitalization of $12.98M.

 The Wrapped gBera Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of WGBERA based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.